AL-FC/AL-FanControl/README.md

     a change in the way we control our fans that I feel is long overdue.

-Plugging PWM fans into motherboards is a gamble,
+Plugging PWM fans into mainboards is a gamble,
     because many built-in fan control do not work properly.
 Often PC users are are plagued by
     unnecessary fan noise at idle,
     nervously accelerating fans under short-time load and high temperatures at precious hardware.
 When swapping
-    motherboards, fans or operating systems,
+    mainboards, fans or operating systems,
     a previously well-working setup cam misbehave.
 Fan controls can be much better and reliable.

+Mainboards often only provide a few fan connectors,
+    usually three or four.
+PC cases come in a plethora of designs
+    that feature anywhere from 0 to arbitrarily many fans.
+So mainboards
+    are notoriously underspecified
+    for complex PC builds.
+Dedicated hardware
+    can control
+    the fans
+        of a PC
+    more scalable
+    than mainboards.

 FanControl is a hardware platform
     for building better fan controls.
 It works around
     the often false abstraction
-        of the motherboard
+        of the mainboard
     and replaces it with a sane lower-level layer.
 Upon this standardised lower-level operation,
     FanControl provides applications easy access to PWM fans.